 Postnatal check-ups and support

 You can call our midwives if you have any concerns during the first few days at home.
 Our midwives will arrange for you to access additional support should you need it.

 You will have a follow up with your obstetrician for your postnatal check-up around 6 weeks.
-Baby will also have a 6-week checkup with your paediatrician.
+Your paediatrician will follow up as required.

 The Child and Family Health Nurse from the community will contact you within two weeks of going home to arrange ongoing follow up.
 You also have access to the Child and Family Health drop-in clinics with midwives from the moment you go home.